 Information About Our Financial Restructuring

-With the support of our key financial stakeholders, we've reached agreement on the terms of a financial restructuring plan to reduce our debt and create a sustainable capital structure to better support our high-performing operations.
-To implement this plan, we commenced a pre-arranged reorganization under Chapter 11 of the U.S. Bankruptcy Code on April 29, 2014.
+In order to create a sustainable capital structure to better support our high-performing operations, Energy Future Holdings commenced a reorganization under Chapter 11 of the U.S. Bankruptcy Code on April 29, 2014.
 The filing includes Energy Future Holdings and certain of its subsidiaries, including TCEH (the holding company for our competitive businesses, including Luminant and TXU Energy) and EFIH (the holding company for our regulated business).
 Oncor is not a part of the Chapter 11 filing.

 Chapter 11 is intended to permit a company to continue normal business operations while it reorganizes its balance sheet.
 It will give us the opportunity to reduce our debt, lower our annual cash interest costs and access significant additional capital as we position the company for the future.

 We have obtained significant commitments from a group of lenders for new capital, called debtor-in-possession (DIP) financing, which reflects their high level of confidence in our business.
-Subject to Court approval, these financial resources will be made available to us to, among other things, help support our normal business operations during the Chapter 11 process.
+These financial resources have been made available to us to, among other things, help support our normal business operations during the Chapter 11 process.

 Our operations are high-performing.
 This process is focused on restructuring our balance sheet, not on restructuring our operations.
 Importantly, we fully expect that normal day-to-day operations will continue during the reorganization, including: